The Game Theory of Fake News: Comparison to previous models

 \section{Comparison to previous models}

 In this section we compare our model to three previously proposed theories of misinformation engagement and/or production \cite{10.1257/jep.31.2.211,Vosoughi1146,PennyNature}.
-We ask whether the theories presented in these papers can explain our empirical results (main text Figure 3).
+We ask whether the theories presented in these papers can produce region F2 and T2 of main text Figure 3, and thereby explain our empirical results (main text Figure 4).
 That is, we ask whether our proposed theory is uniquely predictive of the observed data.
-We find that, indeed, the other theories cannot reproduce the observed patterns.
+We find that, indeed, the other theories cannot reproduce the observed patterns since they use transmitter strategies that do not employ feedback (see Section 1.7 above).